Suhel Seth: Books

 Seth has four books to his credit.
 His first book, In Your Face, is a compilation of interviews and columns by him published in different national dailies and magazines.
 He has co-authored the book Kalighat to Calcutta, with Khushwant Singh and R. K. Laxman.
 His last individually authored book Get to the Top, published in 2011, acts as a perfect guide for the aspirational Indian.
 It tells readers how to get ahead in life by connecting with the rich and famous.
 He has also co-authored The Target with Shantanu Guha Ray.
 It talks about the downfall of business tycoon Jignesh Shah's global empire.

 Filmography

 Seth has acted in several English plays as well as a few Bollywood films.
 He sits on the international board of Royal Academy of Dramatic Arts (RADA).

 His first role, in the movie Rog, was one that he took up on the request of a friend.
-He did a very small role in critically acclaimed movie 'Ek Din Achanak' in 1989.
+He did a very small role in critically acclaimed movie Ek Din Achanak in 1989.
 He was then seen in the much-acclaimed multi-starrer Zindagi Na Milegi Dobara, where he played the father of one of the female leads.
 Seth was also a part of the critically acclaimed film Guzaarish.
-He was last seen in the movie Calendar Girls, playing a character based on liquor baron Vijay Mallya.
+He was last seen in the 2015 film Calendar Girls, playing a character based on liquor baron Vijay Mallya.